reidka/gitomator.github.io/_docs/01-welcome.md

  * Use the existing automation tasks, or create your own.
  * Plug-in architecture allows you to use the same API to access different service providers.
  * Easy to extend with new services, providers and tasks.
  * Free, Open-Source (MIT license), contributor-friendly project.
-Please open issues and/or submit pull-requests on [GitHub](https://github.com/gitomator).

 # What can I do with it?